 A fenced yard for your dog(s) is a wonderful thing, but it also has some drawbacks.
 In particular, it’s easy to get lazy and not take your dog for walks as often.
 After all, your dog now has the luxury of walking and running in the yard for exercise, so what’s the harm in a skipped walk?
 Canine enrichment is the answer.

 For one thing, dogs can easily get bored if they stay inside their own bubble day in and day out.
 A walk provides plenty of exciting smells, sights and sounds to delight your dog’s senses, and having to walk for a sustained period of time is much better exercise than meandering around the yard.

-You also don’t have to go through hours and hours of training to make a walk enriching and enjoyable for both you and your dog (although it’s certainly a good thing to do).
-You can provide enrichment at home by making your backyard a doggie paradise.
+The easiest way to provide enrichment at home is by transforming your backyard into a doggie paradise!
 That way, your dog can stay active and curious without having to put a delicate paw out into the big wide world.

 Cater to All Five Senses